FRC1257/robotics-training/docs/frc/5-Advanced_&_Misc/Servos.md

 servo.set(0.0) // move back to full left
 ```

-When using the continuous rotation mode, we actually use the same `set()` function, but we can also pass in negative numbers to go backwards.
+When using the continuous rotation mode on the REV Smart Servo, we actually use the same `set()` function, but we can also pass in negative numbers to go backwards.
+We don't actually set up the continuous rotation mode in code, we have to do this physically with the servo itself.